 We produce a full trace of every attempt in Evidence Records and Evidence Logs.
 See the Service pages for information on how to access these.

 If you are a Publisher, refer to the Best Practice for Publishers to ensure we have the best chance at matching Events for your content.

 You might want to know the difference

 When we match an Event because someone used a Landing Page, the Agent has to do some work to match it to a DOI.
 When we do this, we are making an implicit assertion that 'this Landing Page is for this DOI'.
-We are confident in the accuracy of our Agents, but it's important to understand that this is an automated process and might not be 100% reliable.
+Our Agents reflect the data they find, so it's important to understand that this automated process and might not be 100% reliable.